walterhiggins/ScriptCraft/docs/API-Reference.md

 The addUnloadHandler() function takes a callback function as a parameter.
 The callback will be called when the ScriptCraft plugin is unloaded (usually as a result of a a `reload` command or server shutdown).

 This function provides a way for ScriptCraft modules to do any required cleanup/housekeeping just prior to the ScriptCraft Plugin unloading.

+### isOp() function

+This function takes a single parameter and returns true if it's an operator or has operator-level privileges.

 ## require - Node.js-style module loading in ScriptCraft